xpsi-group/neost/docs/source/install.rst

 .. code-block:: bash

-	conda activate NEoST
+	conda activate neost

-This command changes the active virtual environment from the default base environment to the new NEoST environment and needs to be entered any time NEoST is used.
+This command changes the active virtual environment from the default base environment to the new neost environment and needs to be entered any time NEoST is used.

 Installing NEoST
 ----------------

 With the prerequisites out of the way, NEoST can now be installed.
-First open a new terminal in the directory where NEoST's source code was extracted and enter the following command:
+First (if you haven't done so already) navigate to the directory where NEoST's source code was extracted and activate the conda environment.
+Then install NEoST with

 .. code-block:: bash

 	pip install .

-Alternatively, NEoST can also be installed without cythonizing the TOV solvers, however this results in much slower performance.
+Alternatively, NEoST can be installed without cythonizing the TOV solvers, however this results in much slower performance.
 To do this, enter the following command:

 .. code-block:: bash